Services and Fees

 There is a strong connection between the quality of technology services and the associated costs.
 There is also a wide variation in the ways campuses charge for these services.
 Find out how the benefits compare to the costs.

 What, if any, technology fee is charged by the campus?
 What does it cover?

 Students pay a technology fee, which provides a range of services to all students.
 Services provided by the fee include site licenses for basic productivity software, Support Desk services, network storage space, campus-wide wireless network service, and a fund for student-focused technology innovation.
 Detailed information on the technology fee is available on the IT Services website.

 In general, students are strongly encouraged—but not required—to bring a computer to campus.
-Most students do bring their own computers, and the vast majority choose laptops over desktops.

-Some academic disciplines have more specific computer/software requirements.
+Some academic disciplines have specific computer/software requirements.
 Students should check with the department of their major for advice.